-- If you are expected to be released shortly, you will be allowed to wear your street clothes, if not you you will have to wear a jail issued jumpsuit.
+- If you are expected to be released shortly, you will be allowed to wear your street clothes, if not you will have to wear a jail issued jumpsuit.

 Have you ever been booked into jail?
 If you have, you should share your experience.
 How long did it take to get processed?
-What was you treatment like?
+What was your treatment like?
 Do you have any tips that will help other people that get arrested to get through the procedure?

 Click here to leave a comment

 Once bail has been posted, you will be allowed to go home after you get discharged.
 Getting discharged from jail can take from 30 minutes to hours or even all day long.
 In simple terms, the quicker bail is posted, the sooner you will get discharged.
 It also depends on whether you’ve got a cash bond amount or if a magistrate has to decide on your bail amount.
 For a minor charge, you will simply be booked and released on your own recognizance.
 When you have served out your jail sentence and know the release date, you should expect to be released between 9am and noon.